StarmanMine142/fixed-levels/README.md

 Adds configuration options for Minecraft's experience levels.
+Fixed Levels is a fork of linearlevels by Partonetrain.